 Pregnancy and Postpartum Massage and Bouncing Back From Baby

-Lydia has a deep commitment to serving women and their families in the Childbearing year and beyond.
+I have a deep commitment to serving women and their families in the Childbearing year and beyond.
 During Pregnancy and labor a woman's body goes through huge changes physically in a very short time.
 While this is often a joyful period in a woman's life it can also be accompanied by unique emotional stressors as she adapts to her changing body and prepares for parenthood or an expanding family.
-Lydia has advanced certification in Prenatal and Postpartum massage and Bouncing Back From Baby.
-She is also a Certified Infant massage Instructor ,Postpartum Doula and Yoga instructor.
-Her experience makes her a great resource for many of the issues that arise for a new parent.
+I have advanced certification in Prenatal and Postpartum massage and Bouncing Back From Baby.
+I am also a Certified Infant massage Instructor ,Postpartum Doula and Yoga instructor.
+I love helping parents connect with resources for many of the issues, challenges and joys that arise with a new baby.

 Massage during pregnancy will address the specific aches and pains of your changing body,prepare you for labor, ease emotional stress and improve sleep.
 You can also learn comfort measures for home, tips on posture, stress relieving exercise and breathing techniques to help you relax.
 See the bottom of this page for a list of more benefits.